 If the answer is no, go to the next question.

 Is the performance going well in terms of ROAS and conversion volume?

-If the answer is no: consider to set a target ROAS (increase or decrease), double check if any changes were made during the learning period that can make the learning period start over, make sure your product category has a good amount of clicks/impressions (at least 100 conversions in the last 30 days and add more products) and request a feed optimization to improve triggering of the ads.
+If the answer is no: consider setting a target ROAS (increase or decrease), double-check if any changes were made during the learning period that can make the learning period start over, make sure your product category has a good amount of clicks/impressions (at least 100 conversions in the last 30 days and add more products) and request a feed optimization to improve triggering of the ads.

 Read more: Google Feed Management Best Practices